 Online Gambling in Nigeria

-When it comes to online gambling, Nigerian law does not contain any specific regulatory framework for this segment.
-Despite the absence of concrete written regulations, there are permits for the operation of several forms of online gambling.
-However, their types vary across Nigeria – some federal states require specific permits, while others use generic licenses that apply to both terrestrial and remote operations.
+When it comes to online gambling, Nigerian law lacks a specific regulatory framework for this segment.
+Despite the absence of concrete written regulations, operators can obtain permits to offer several forms of online gambling.
+Permit types vary across Nigeria: some states require dedicated licenses, while others issue generic licenses that cover both land-based and remote operations.

-Licensed lottery operators have the option to offer their products to Nigerians online as long as they meet certain conditions stipulated by the corresponding regulator.
-For instance, the regulator in Lagos is the local State Lotteries Board, while that in Anambra is the local State Gaming Commission.
+Licensed lottery operators may offer their products online, provided they meet certain conditions stipulated by the corresponding regulator.
+For instance, the regulator in Lagos is the local State Lotteries Board, while in Anambra it is the State Gaming Commission.
 Online sports betting, fantasy sports, and lotteries are allowed in Nigeria.
-The National Lottery Regulatory Commission (NLRC) maintains a registry with all approved gaming operators in the country.
+The National Lottery Regulatory Commission (NLRC) maintains a registry of all approved gaming operators in the country.

-Nigeria’s laws do not provide a clear definition of online gambling but the term is generally used in reference to gambling conducted via any electronic channel, be it television, telephone, the internet, mobile applications, or radio communication.
+Nigerian law does not define online gambling precisely, but the term is generally used for gambling conducted through any electronic channel, including television, telephone, the internet, mobile applications, or radio communication.

-The operators are expected to offer Nigerian players adequate channels for reaching customer support and resolving potential disputes.
+Operators are expected to provide Nigerian players with adequate channels for customer support and dispute resolution.
 They must register their software with the Nigerian Office of Technology Acquisition and Protection (NOTAP).

-The country lacks technical measures to protect Nigerians from unauthorized remote businesses at the time of publication.
+As of the time of publication, the country lacks technical measures to protect Nigerians from unauthorized remote businesses.
 Locally licensed operators insist on laws that restrict unlicensed firms from servicing customers based in the country.
-The NLRC made moves in this direction in September 2020 when it requested cooperation from the Nigerian Financial Intelligence Unit (NFIU) in the battle against illegal remote gaming operators.
+The NLRC took steps in this direction in September 2020, when it requested cooperation from the Nigerian Financial Intelligence Unit (NFIU) in the fight against illegal remote gaming operators.

 Responsible Gambling and AML Policies in Nigeria

-The country currently lacks specific responsible gambling policies applicable to licensed operators servicing local players.
-Broadly speaking, operators must make sure they carry out their gambling operations with fairness and social responsibility in mind.
-However, there are no specific tools that allow players to manage their gaming activities and keep them in check.
+The country currently lacks specific responsible gambling policies applicable to licensed operators that serve local players.
+Generally, operators must ensure they conduct their gambling operations with fairness and social responsibility.
+However, no specific tools enable players to manage and monitor their gaming activities.

-Before gaining access to any betting products, customers must confirm they are not below the legal age of 18 years old.
-With that said, studies have shown that although many Nigerians perceive gambling as a risky activity, they also see it as a quick way of earning money.
+Before accessing any betting products, customers must confirm they are at least 18 years old.
+Studies have shown that although many Nigerians view gambling as risky, they also regard it as a quick way to earn money.

 Underage Gambling in Nigeria